Data-and-Vis-SDK/Data-and-Vis-SDK.github.io/index.md

 <span id="one_api_note_1">9. </span>OneAPI is currently not tested by the SDK.
 Plans to begin testing with OneAPI will begin when Aurora pre-release system become available.

+<span id="vtkm_oneapi_sycl">6.</span>VTKm does not fully support building SYCL kernels
+in currently released versions, but has some support on the "master" branch.

+<span id="oneapi_sycl">11.</span>SYCL support from OneAPI is provided to most SDK
+packages via Kokkos.
+Other packages may have some support for SYCL via this mechanism but do not currently provide configurations for those integrations via Spack and have been marked as N/A until those features have been exposed.